stolostron/rhacm-docs/console/console.md

 ## Welcome page

 From the Red Hat Advanced Cluster Management for Kubernetes Welcome page, you get more information about the product and you can access header features, such as _Search_ and _Create resource_.
+Create a YAML file or JSON file for a deployment when you select _Create resource_.
 Also from the _Header_, you can click the **Help** (?) icon to view the _About_ page and the documentation.
 From the _User_ menu, you can access the _Configure Client_ page.
 Additionally, you can use the [Visual Web Terminal](vwt_search.md).

 ## Observe environment details